 1. Batter

 On the other hand, Hiroshima style okonomiyaki contains more water and the batter is extremely thin.
+The ingredients are piled on top of the batter rather than mixed in.
 Thin crepe-like batter is one of the defining characteristics of Hiroshima style okonomiyaki.

 2. Cabbage